daveyarwood/blog.djy.io/_drafts/vignettes-vim-fish-shell-amethyst.md

 Customizing my Vim setup has also been a pleasant experience.
 I started with the "awesome version" of [this guy's Vim configuration][ultimate-vim], which includes a bunch of useful plugins and custom key bindings, then added my own tweaks.

-I could go on and on about how awesome Vim is, but this is already starting to get a little big for a vignette, so I'll have to move on.
+I could probably write several blog posts about the awesome things I can do with Vim, but this is already starting to get a little big for a vignette, so I'll have to move on.
 Sufficeth to say that I actually get a little excited now whenever I need to edit some text -- using Vim is just that pleasant!

 [emacs]: http://www.gnu.org/software/emacs/
 [vim]: http://www.vim.org/